keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/customization-overview/workflow-customization.md

 After selecting the unlock method as passcode or biometric, the user is navigated to Home screen Once user is on home screen, app state is considered as authorized.
 Once a user logs out from settings, the state is considered as unauthorized.

-## vc.ts

-This state machine takes care of the VC received in Inji Wallet as a Wallet or Verifier.
-When Inji Wallet is being used as a Wallet, all the user-downloaded VCs are displayed on the Home screen.

-It also keeps track of sharing VC over BLE.
-When Inji Wallet is being used as a Verifier, all received VCs are displayed under the Received Card option in Settings.

-## ExistingMosipVCItemMAchine.ts
+## vcItemMachine.ts

-This state machine takes care of VC downloaded via UIN/VID.
+This state machine is spawned for every VC downloaded, and tracks its lifecycle.
 This contains all the activities/state related to VC like:

-* downloading VC
+* load VC
-* sending the event to the store machine to store the VC
 * activate VC
-* uses the events from vc.ts
+* activate/delete/pin/unpin VC
-* verifies the credentials once received
+* verifies the credentials

-After a request is made to download a new VC, an event will be sent to this state machine.
-It will internally check if VC is "ISSUED" successfully, then initiate VC download.
-It also takes care of retrying in case there is any issue during the download.

-Any new feature for a VC is to be added to this state machine.

-## EsignetMosipVCItemMachine.ts
+## vcMetaMachine.ts

-This state machine takes care of VC downloaded via eSignet.
-This contains all the activities/state related to VC like:
+This state machine takes care of the all the meta information related to all VCs.

-* downloading VC
-* sending the event to the store machine to store the VC
-* activate VC
-* uses the events from vc.ts

 ## issuersMachine.ts

-This state machine manages the entire OpenID4VCI flow.
-The issuer state machine calls the endpoints `/issuers` and `/issuers/<issuer_name>` to display the list of issuers in the user interface, as well as downloads and caches the issuer's configuration.
+This state machine  list of issuers in the user interface, as well as downloads and caches the issuer's configuration.
 It also performs the following actions:

-* OIDC authorization using `react-native-app-auth` library
-* generating key-pairs for OpenID4VCI flow
 * download credential
 * verify the verifiable credential
 * store the verifiable credential

+## backup.ts

+This state machine performs all action related to backing up of the verifiable credentials on google drive or iCloud.

+## backupRestore.ts

+This state machine performs all action related to restoring and verifying  the backed up verifiable credentials from  google drive or iCloud.

 ## settings.ts